chin8628/ITforge-Theme/README.md

 ### Installation

-1. Before install theme, You must install Meta Slider.
+1. Before install theme, You must install Meta Slider (https://wordpress.org/plugins/ml-slider/).
 It's just a plugin for create slide image on index.
 2. To install this theme, It's simple.
 I think you have known before read this.

 ### Credits